 Later a ’Carnaby Collection of Beetles and Butterflies’ was installed at the Tourist Centre in the town of Boyup Brook, WA, to lessen the ever increasing number of visitors to the family farm at Wilga.
 As one walks through the door of the room which houses the collection, on the left hand side are the real jewel beetles.
 The majority of these have been gathered in Western Australia.
 It is said that his collection is one of the most important in the world, second only to that at the British Museum of Natural History.
 Keith’s extensive knowledge and accumulation of specimens was respected by entomologists world-wide.
 International Museums keenly sought the highly valued jewel beetles and Keith swapped many boxes for the colourful butterflies and moths also housed at the Tourist Centre.

 In 1980 Keith wrote a book - Jewel Beetles of Western Australia (Direct Colour Printers, Leederville, WA).
 He wrote this for amateur entomologists and schools so that they would be able to identify what they see in the bush.

 Keith passed away in April 1994 and later his entire collection from the farm was presented to the CSIRO, housed in Canberra and not available for public viewing.
 As a result the display here in Boyup Brook is unique and the only place that any part of the collection is on exhibit in Australia

-Of additional interest, Keith’s brother Trevor, was also a naturalist and the Carnaby Black Cockatoo, which is a threatened species, is named after him.
+Of additional interest, Keith’s brother Ivan, was also a naturalist and the Carnaby Black Cockatoo, which is a threatened species, is named after him.
 This large black cockatoo (also known as the Short-billed Black-Cockatoo) has white tail panels, white cheek patches and a short bill.
 Carnaby's Black Cockatoo is endemic to southwest Western Australia, extending from the Murchison River to Esperance, and inland to Coroow, Kellerberrin and Lake Cronion.